SanjanaMadhyastha/Student-PDF-Generation/README.md

-Sure, here's the README file in paragraph format:

----

 # Student Enrollment Application

 This project is a Django-based web application designed for student enrollment, featuring an AJAX-powered registration form and capabilities for exporting student data to CSV and PDF formats.
 Additionally, it includes an admin dashboard for managing student records efficiently.